jcoglan/infer/tapl/11-6-tuples.md

         $Γ ⊢ ($t1, $u2) : ($T1, $T2)
     }

-Just as for E-ProjTuple, we need to define T-Proj recursively.
+Just as for `E-ProjTuple`, we need to define `T-Proj` recursively.
 The type of the first element is just the type of that term:

     rule T-Proj-0 {
             $Γ ⊢ $t0 : $T0